 Capuchin priest (1669-1739)

 Angelo Falcone, who was baptised Luca Antonio, was born at Acri, in Calabria, Italy, on 19thOctober 1669.
 After being twice refused admission to the Capuchins, he was accepted on his third attempt and received the Capuchin habit in 1690.
 After ordination he ministered in Southern Italy.
 He was an ardent, persuasive preacher and instilled imitation of the passion of Christin his hearers.
-He died on 30thOctober 1739 and was beatiﬁed by Leo XII on 9thDecember 1825 and canonised by Pope Francis on 15 October 2017.
+He died on 30thOctober 1739, beatiﬁed by Leo XII on 9thDecember 1825 and canonised by Pope Francis on 15 October 2017.

 Circular Letter on the occasion of canonisation on 15 October 2017 by Br.
 Mauro Jöhri OFM Cap General Minister

 On December 18, 1825, Pope Leo XII beatified Venerable Servant of God Angelo of Acri, known by all as the Apostle of Calabria for his tireless preaching during the thirty-eight years of his priestly life.
 In imitation of the Good Shepherd, he did not hesitate to go out in search of the sinner, the poor, and the least, holding back nothing of himself but rather returning to the Lord what he had received that the message of Life might be brought to all.